The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS: Overview

 Every PLS-Labyrinth is subdivided into exponentially many \emph{medium squares} such that the medium squares on the diagonal (shaded in \cref{fig:overview-iter-embedding}) correspond to the nodes of $I^{\rm ITER}$.
 The point where the green and orange paths meet, which lies just outside the PLS-Labyrinth, creates an ``orange-blue path'' which then makes its way to the centre of the medium square for node $1$ of $I^{\rm ITER}$.
 Similarly, for every node $u$ of $I^{\rm ITER}$ that is a candidate to be a solution (i.e., with $C(u)>u$), there is an orange-blue path starting from the orange path (which runs along the PLS-Labyrinth) and going to the centre of the medium square corresponding to $u$.
 Sinks of orange-blue paths introduce $\varepsilon$-KKT points, and so for those $u$ that are not solutions of $I^{\rm ITER}$, the orange-blue path of $u$ turns into a ``blue path'' that goes and merges into the orange-blue path of $C(u)$.
 This ensures that sinks of orange-blue paths (that do not turn into blue paths) exactly correspond to the solutions of $I^{\rm ITER}$.
 An interesting point to note is that sources of blue paths do \emph{not} introduce $\varepsilon$-KKT points.
-This allows us to handle crossings between paths in a straightforward manner. \cref{fig:overview-iter-embedding} shows an overview of the PLS-Labyrinth that encodes the \textsc{Iter} example of \cref{fig:ITER-example}.
+This allows us to handle crossings between paths in a straightforward way. \cref{fig:overview-iter-embedding} shows an overview of the PLS-Labyrinth that encodes the \iter/ example of \cref{fig:ITER-example}.

-\textbf{Computer-assisted proof of a required property of bicubic interpolation.} Within our construction, we specify how the objective function $f$ behaves within the ``small squares'' of $[0,1]^2$.
-At this stage, we have values of $f$ and $\nabla f$ at the corners of the small squares, and we then need to smoothly interpolate within the interior of the square.
+\paragraph{\bf Bicubic interpolation} In our construction, we specify how the objective function $f$ behaves within the ``small squares'' of $[0,1]^2$.
+At this stage, we have values of $f$ and $\nabla f$ at the corners of the small squares, and we then need to smoothly interpolate within the interior of each square.
 We use bicubic interpolation to do this.
-It constructs a smooth polynomial over the small square given values for $f$ and $\nabla f$ at the square's corners.
+It constructs a polynomial over every small square given values for $f$ and $\nabla f$ at the square's corners, in such a way that putting all these pieces together yields a continuously differentiable function over the whole domain $[0,1]^2$.
+We note that the simpler \emph{bilinear} interpolation, which was used by \citet{HubacekY2017-CLS}, yields a continuous function, but not a continuously differentiable function over the whole domain.
+Since \citet{HubacekY2017-CLS} reduce to continuous local search, it is sufficient in their case to construct two continuous functions $p$ and $g$.
+However, in our case we reduce to a gradient descent problem, so we have to construct a single continuously differentiable function $f$.